 Cast iron skilled filled with breakfast rice, topped with avocado slices.

-Add the yellow onion and continue cooking until the onion is softened.
+2. ONION.
+Add the onion and cook until the onion is softened and the sausage is fully cooked.

-Serve the breakfast fried rice right away, topped with avocado and sriracha, if you want!
+5. SERVE.
+Serve the rice topped with avocado and srirarcha.

 With this breakfast fried rice recipe being so easy and coming together in one pan (if you’ve cooked the rice the day before), you should have a bit of extra time to make a special brunch drink!

 Mimosas and bloody marys are classics, of course.
-Don’t forget the everything bagel bloody mary rim salt and an epic garnish for a bloody mary, too!
+Don’t forget the everything bagel bloody mary rim salt and an epic bloody mary garnishes, too!

-You could also try your hand at a fancy coffeehouse style drink at home by using my homemade caramel coffee syrup recipe to make caramel coffee or caramel iced coffee to serve with this breakfast rice.
+You could also try your hand at a fancy coffeehouse style drink at home by using my homemade caramel coffee syrup recipe to make my caramel latte recipe or caramel iced coffee recipe to serve with this breakfast rice.

 Cast iron skilled filled with breakfast fried rice, topped with avocado slices.